Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 ### Build the pipeline in Jenkins

-Back in Jenkins, click on "Build" to run the pipeline
+Back in Jenkins, click on "<b>Build</b>" button to run the pipeline

 ![Quality-Gate](assets/quality-gate-6.png)

-Once the pipeline is completed, you can see the changes reflected in Keptn's bridge and Dynatrace.
+Once the pipeline completes, you can see the changes reflected in Keptn's bridge and Dynatrace.<br>
-Within Dynatrace, you will discover a new custom info event.
+Within Dynatrace, you will also discover a new custom info event.<br>
-The new event will contain details of the quality gate results with details such as JobURL, JobName from Jenkins as well as Keptn source and Keptn's bridge.
+The new event will contain details of the quality gate results with details such as JobURL, JobName from Jenkins as well as Keptn source and Keptn's bridge.<br>
 The links will also bring you to Jenkin's and Keptn's portals with more detailed information on each side.

 ![Quality-Gate](assets/quality-gate-7.gif)